pirelaurent/map_list_dot/README.md

 # MapList :
 ## access any json or json-like maps & lists with a dot notation
-MapList is a wrapper around any kind of json-compatible data.
+MapList is a wrapper around an internal json-compatible data.
-MapList offers dot notation in Dart code and an interpreter to access data via script  commands.
+MapList offers dot notation in Dart code.
+An interpreter is also available to access data with the same notation in textual scripts.
 ### Constructors
 MapList uses a factory and allows several constructors :
 ```